Power Up! RSIG After School Program

 The following agencies will provide services under this program:

-The AjA Project will provide photography-based education to refugee students in grades 4-8.
-Students will: develop critical thinking skills and increase their leadership skills.
-Through the creation of visual narratives, students will begin to reflect upon and share their experiences of migration, and think critically about their identities and cultural communities.
+The AjA Project will provide photography-based education to refugee students in grades 6-8.
+Students will develop critical thinking skills and increase their leadership skills.
+Through the creation of visual narratives, students will begin to reflect upon and share their experiences of migration and think critically about their identities and cultural communities.

-East Region Adult Educational will provide ESL instruction and job acquisition skills for parents.
+GUHSD’s El Cajon Adult School will provide ESL instruction and job acquisition skills for parents.
 Through highly qualified instructors and comprehensive syllabi, refugee parents will develop the necessary English language and literacy skills that prepare them to better support their educational experience and successfully integrate into their new community and workforce.